ncoevoet/ChanTracker/README.md

 - flood detection
 - low-rate flood detection: flooding but with client rate-limiting
 - repeat detection
-- massRepeat detection: when same message comes from different users
 - capslock: detect people who are EXTREMELY ANGRY
 - ctcp: detect sending CTCP to the channel
 - notices: detect sending notices to the channel